brandur/org/drafts/elegant-apis.md

 }
 ```

-All the code for both the simple schema we've built here and the meta-schema that can be used to validate it is available [on GitHub](TODO).
+All the code for the simple hyper-schema and the meta-schema that we've built here are available [on GitHub](TODO).

 ## Schemas for Other Media Types